fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 1. `constructor()`: Called first.
 Allows the class to have access to lifecycle components.
 Here is where you declare your state.
 2. `render()`: Render is called next to display HTML.
 3. `componentDidMount()`: This lifecycle component when component is mounted good when calling fetch requests.
 This will cause a re-render so `render()` gets called again.
 4. `componentDidUpdate`: Any updates brings your component to updating phase.
 React here selectively changes parts of the DOM and it *doesn't remount the component*. `componentDidUpdate` is called after update.
-Here you can do additional fetch calls as you compare prev and new props.
-[Read more](https://reactjs.org/docs/react-component.html#componentdidupdate).
+Here you can do additional fetch calls as you compare prev and new props. [**Read more**](https://reactjs.org/docs/react-component.html#componentdidupdate).

 Other lifecycle methods:

 - `shouldComponentUpdate()`: It checks the props and can decide whether or not update.
-This is done for optimization read [here](https://reactjs.org/docs/react-component.html#shouldcomponentupdate) to learn more.
-You can also consider using React Pure Components, read [here](https://reactjs.org/docs/react-api.html#reactpurecomponent).
+This is done for optimization read [**here**](https://reactjs.org/docs/react-component.html#shouldcomponentupdate) to learn more.
+You can also consider using React Pure Components, read [**here**](https://reactjs.org/docs/react-api.html#reactpurecomponent).
 - `componentWillUnmount()`: Called when a component is being removed from the DOM.
 This is where cleanup can be done, such as memory leaks that JS garbage collection has not picked up.
-Read [docs](https://reactjs.org/docs/react-component.html#componentwillunmount) to learn more.
+Read [**docs**](https://reactjs.org/docs/react-component.html#componentwillunmount) to learn more.

 Check out this useful [diagram](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) on React lifecycle methods.